 Many of you will know or will have read my previous blogs about my husband Ian’s story and how living with neuroendocrine cancer and Carcinoid Heart Disease have brought so many irrevocable changes to our lives since his diagnosis in 2012.

-Ian sadly passed away a week ago here at home surrounded by our family.
+Ian sadly passed away over 6 months ago here at home surrounded by our family.
 My reason for writing this is that thankfully we were made aware of the necessity of having a ‘Respect’ form in place.
 While Ian was feeling quite well early last year, but having been told that the cancer had spread, he was able to deal with those necessary things that none of us like to face like arranging Lasting Powers of Attorney etc. Ian also completed his ‘Respect’ form detailing his wishes, in particular he wanted to end his life at home and not in hospital.
 This form was then signed by a doctor and a copy kept on file at our Health Centre.

 The last four months of Ian’s life were very difficult and the GP suggested on two occasions that Ian be taken into hospital.
 Thanks to the ‘Respect’ form, nothing could be done without Ian’s consent and he chose to remain at home, in my care, together with the wonderful support of the Hospice at Home Team and District Nurses.